Pac-Man (TV series): Plot

 The show follows the adventures of the title character, Pac-Man, his wife Pepper Pac-Man (Ms. Pac-Man), their child Pac-Baby, their dog Chomp-Chomp and their cat Sour Puss.
 The family lives in Pac-Land, a place in which the geography and architecture seem to revolve primarily around sphere-like shapes.
-Most episodes of the series center around the ongoing battle between the Pac family and their only known enemies, the Ghost Monsters: Blinky, Inky, Pinky, Clyde, and Sue.
+Most episodes of the series center around the ongoing battle between the Pac family and their only known enemies, the Ghost Monsters: Inky, Blinky, Pinky, Clyde, and Sue.
 They work for Mezmaron, whose sole mission is to locate and control the source of "Power Pellets", which serve as the primary food and power source for the city, and also is the deus ex machina in virtually every episode.
 The second (and final) season later introduces Super-Pac and Pac-Man's teenage cousin P.J.

+Production

+During his time working as a theatrical agent, Marty Ingels was handling calls on behalf of his client Robert Culp.
+After briefly being disconnected, Ingels' attempts to re-establish contact connected him by accident to Hanna-Barbera executive Gordon Hunt who exclaimed "We got the rights to Pac-Man!"
+In response, Ingels was left confused as to what Pac-Man was, initially thinking it was a luggage company.
+After going into his pitch for Culp, Hunt interrupted Ingels to compliment him on his New York accented voice, which led to Hunt offering Ingels the voice of Pac-Man after sampling approximately 173,000 other voices.

 Influence

 The show's initial success inspired ABC's rival CBS to create Saturday Supercade, which featured other video game characters from the golden age of video arcade games.

-Some of the next Namco games were based on or influenced from the cartoon.
+Some of the next Namco games were based on or influenced by the cartoon.
 Pac-Land and Pac-Man 2: The New Adventures are major examples.
 Also, the Tengen release of the original Pac-Man arcade game for the Nintendo Entertainment System features box art based on the cartoon.

+The show is also seen as setting the stage for other animated series of the 1980s that would adapt not only video games, but other franchises including toys.